MunibQazi12/soundcheck-scheduler/README.md

 This is a production-style frontend system built to reflect real-world usage and long-term maintainability.

+This project is intended for engineers evaluating frontend architecture, state management patterns, and long-term maintainability in React systems.

 ## Outcome
 This project shows my approach to building frontend systems with:
 - Complex but predictable state